 The Public Compute Commons Becomes AI Governance

-Public AI compute is not only research support.
+Treat public AI compute as mere research support and you miss the point.
 It is an institutional answer to a field where model capability, safety scrutiny, and scientific agenda-setting increasingly depend on access to machines.

 Compute as Institution